 Sit on the ground, lean back slightly, and twist your torso from side to side.
 This exercise targets your obliques and improves core strength.

-Week 4: Full Calisthenics Body Transformation
+Week 4: Full Body Transformation Workouts

 Finally, you have made it to the final week of this challenge.
 Now, let’s put all the puzzle pieces together and make a full-body calisthenics transformation workout.